Paradigm4/elastic_resource_groups/README.md

 $ scidb.py -m p4_system service_unregister --all mydb <old_config.ini>
 $ scidb.py -m p4_system service_register --all mydb <new_config.ini>
 ```
 This has the effect of copying the supplied config.ini file to all nodes under `/opt/scidb/VERSION/service` and using linux tools to automatically restart _that_ config when the OS restarts.
-For more notes on this, see: https://paradigm4.atlassian.net/wiki/display/SD/Managing+SciDB+Instances
+For more documentation, see: https://paradigm4.atlassian.net/wiki/display/SD/Managing+SciDB+Instances

 ## In Conclusion